 Another drive-in I hope to see again was Movies on Main, a pop-up drive-in located in a parking lot on the corner of Main Street and High School Road in Hyannis.
 They used an inflatable screen set up in a parking lot and showed one movie weekly for six weeks.

-While this drive-in wasn’t the greatest (light and noise from Main Street were distracting) they did do something meaningful to make it worthwhile.
+While this drive-in wasn’t the most incredible (light and noise from Main Street were distracting), they did do something meaningful to make it worthwhile.
 Proceeds from the showings were donated to the Cape Cod Resilience Fund and the Hyannis Film Festival.
 Plus, patrons were encouraged to order food from Main Street restaurants to enjoy during the film.

 Read More: 10 Movies Filmed on Cape Cod & the Islands